Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 ____

-Medical Emergencies Where Seconds/Minutes Matter
+## Criminal or Medical Emergencies in Which the Seconds/Minutes Matter to Save the Lives of Others

 # Critical Medical Conditions: Immediate Interventions Required